for-giobbe/phy/Primer on Inferring Divergence & Selection Regimes.md

 ## further reading:

-The **amazing** free [book](https://lukejharmon.github.io/pcm/) "Learning from trees" By Luke J Harmon, on comparative methods.
+The free [book](https://lukejharmon.github.io/pcm/) "Learning from trees" By Luke J Harmon, on comparative methods.

-The **outstanding** [platform](https://taming-the-beast.org/) for learning BEAST 2 - called "Taming the BEAST" - which includes many tutorials on divergence times estimation.
+The "Taming the BEAST" [platform](https://taming-the-beast.org/) which includes many tutorials on divergence times estimation using BEAST 2.

 [Here](http://evomicsorg.wpengine.netdna-cdn.com/wp-content/uploads/2011/08/bielawski_paml_review.pdf) you'll find more on the theoretical background of dNdS calculations.